krc-coding/h5-lokale-booking/Documentation/Logbook-krc.md

 ## 14-05-2025

-- Continued working on code documentation.
+- Finished working on code documentation.
 - Meeting with group to work on finalizing product repport.
+- Added missing features from electron app, to missing features file.
+- Created initial structure for process report.
+- Added tech stack and database diagram.